VilledeMontreal/mocha-concurrent-api-tests/example/README.md

 Concurrent API tests are as easy to read as standard Mocha tests.
 Here are some test case for the [blog posts](https://github.com/VilledeMontreal/mocha-concurrent-api-tests/blob/master/example/src/blogPosts/blogPost.apiTest.ts) and [users](https://github.com/VilledeMontreal/mocha-concurrent-api-tests/blob/master/example/src/users/user.apiTest.ts).

 These test cases are grouped in a test suite.
-Running the test suite produce this test report.
+Running the test suite produces this test report.
 ```
 ----------------------------------------------------------
 Test suite name: